mo10serek/cst8919_Assignment_2/README.md

 -	**Azure Sentinel**: gather logs from Azure resources, Office 365 and third-party systems from Microsoft and use AI for threat detection with pre-built playbooks for automated response
 -	**Amazon Guard Duty**: analyzes VPC, DNS, and cloud Trail logs with machine learning to find compromised instances, crypto-mining and suspicious API calls.
--	**Google Chronicle (GCP)**: it is a large scale security analytics platform that is build on Big Query the enables fast threat hunting across massive datasets with Virus Total integration and YARA-L detection rules
+-	**Google Chronicle (GCP)**: it is a large-scale security analytics platform that is build on Big Query the enables fast threat hunting across massive datasets with Virus Total integration and YARA-L detection rules

 ### Pricing Model